 We will deal with your request according to Australian Privacy Law and, if required by law, will provide you our response and/or reasons within seven (7) business days of our making our decision and, in any case, no later than thirty (30) days after receiving your request.

 If we have supplied credit information which we have agreed to correct to a credit reporting body, we will notify that body within seven (7) business days of making that decision.

 If you have an account for one of our Platforms, you will be able to access and update your details on the Platform.
 We request that you keep your information up-to-date.

 How you may complain about how we deal with your personal information

 If you are not satisfied with our response to any request you make in relation to your personal information or otherwise have any complaint about how we collect, hold, use or disclose your personal information, please contact our Privacy Officer at our contact details referred to below.
-Our Privacy Officer will then follow our Privacy Internal Dispute Resolution Process.
+Our Privacy Officer will then follow the Austin Group Privacy Complaints Procedure.